impactorbitco/handbook-main/content/ims/policies/HR/Whistleblowing and Non-Retaliation Policy.md

 ---

 **1. Introduction:**
-At Green Orbit Digital, we uphold the highest standards of ethics and integrity in all aspects of our operations.
+At Impact Orbit Creative Group, we uphold the highest standards of ethics and integrity in all aspects of our operations.
 We recognize that whistleblowing plays a crucial role in identifying and addressing wrongdoing or unethical behavior within the company.
-This policy is designed to encourage employees and others associated with Green Orbit Digital to confidentially report concerns about illegal or severely unethical conduct.
+This policy is designed to encourage employees and others associated with Impact Orbit Creative Group to confidentially report concerns about illegal or severely unethical conduct.

 **2. Objectives of the Policy:**
 The objectives of this policy are to:

-- Encourage the reporting of concerns about wrongdoing or malpractice within Green Orbit Digital.
+- Encourage the reporting of concerns about wrongdoing or malpractice within Impact Orbit Creative Group.
 - Provide avenues for reporting concerns and ensure that whistleblowers are protected from victimization or retaliation.
 - Facilitate the investigation of reported concerns and take appropriate action to address them.
 - Maintain confidentiality and protect the identity of whistleblowers to the fullest extent possible.

 **3. Scope of the Policy:**
-This policy applies to all employees, contractors, and volunteers associated with Green Orbit Digital.
+This policy applies to all employees, contractors, and volunteers associated with Impact Orbit Creative Group.
 It covers concerns related to:

 - Ethical misconduct
 - Violations of company policies and procedures